List Of Law Bursaries In South Africa 2023 – 2024

 Advocates are professionals who go to court, wearing a robe and arguing a case in front of a judge.
 They are usually members of a “bar council”, and require a high level of judgment and be able to represent their client’s case.
-They are also able to provide legal opinions and assist with drafting legal documents within their specialisation.
+They are also able to provide legal opinions and assist with drafting legal documents within their specialization.

 How do I obtain a Law qualification?

 Being fluent in English (that means proficiency in writing, reading and speaking of the language) is a key component to studying Law, after all, it is a very academic intensive course with lots of reading and interpreting of cases and technical legal books.

 Before you can start practising Law, you will need to have completed either of the following qualifications:

 – a 4 year LLB degree

 – or a 3 year BCom or BA Law degree and then a further 2 year LLB degree

 Should you choose to study for a BCom degree before your LLB, you will benefit by having a knowledge base about accounting, business and a general understanding of business and economics.